isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-03-29-govtech-and-nus-team-up-to-boost-skills-and-innovation-in-public-sector.md

 ---
-layout: post
-title:  "GovTech and NUS Team Up to Boost Skills and Innovation in Public Sector"
+title: 'GovTech and NUS Team Up to Boost Skills and Innovation in Public Sector'
 permalink: /media/media-releases/govtech-and-nus-team-up-to-boost-skills-and-innovation-in-public-sector
-date: 2017-03-29
+date: 2017-03-29T00:00:00.000Z

 ---

 The Government Technology Agency of Singapore (GovTech) announced the signing of a Memorandum of Intent (MOI) with the National University of Singapore (NUS) today.
 GovTech and NUS will collaborate in the areas of technological innovation, specifically manpower and capability development for the benefit of public sector agencies.

 ### **Enhancing Technological Capabilities of Public Officers and Students**